+32 478 22 65 64 | info@valentinasafarian.com

 Dutch Painter

-In 1914, he won a box of painting materials and a weekly visit to the master teacher and painter Otto Kriens (1873 – 1930) to have his work assessed.
-This is where he made his first paintings.
-Later he studied for two years at the Academy of Fine Arts in The Hague.
+Zwart’s artistic talent emerged early.
+In 1914, at just eleven years old, he won a box of painting materials and earned a weekly visit to the painter Otto Kriens (1873–1930), who assessed his work and guided his first steps as a painter.
+He later pursued formal training for two years at the Academy of Fine Arts in The Hague.